Hungary and France meet for the first time in 16 years, with Les Bleus having got their first win in Budapest on their last visit in 1990.

 • The Hungarians then won 3-1 in Bulgaria in their play-off semi-final but looked to be heading out as they trailed to Iceland in their final in Budapest, only for late goals from Loïc Négo (88) and Dominik Szoboszlai (90+2) to snatch a dramatic 2-1 victory and a place in the final tournament.

-• At the end of 2020 Hungary were unbeaten in six matches (W4 D2), since a 3-2 loss at home to Russia in the UEFA Nations League on 6 September 2020.
+• Defeat by Portugal in their UEFA EURO 2020 opener ended Hungary's nine-match unbeaten in competitive games, (W6 D3), since a 3-2 loss at home to Russia in the UEFA Nations League on 6 September 2020.

 • Hungary got to the final of the 1938 and 1954 World Cups, losing to Italy (in France) and West Germany (in Switzerland) respectively.

 • Hungary's first match at the Puskás Aréna was a 2-1 friendly defeat by Uruguay on 15 November 2019.
 They lost the next game too, that 3-2 defeat against Russia in the UEFA Nations League on 6 September 2020, but were victorious at the third attempt with that 2-1 play-off win against Iceland.
-Their record at the ground at the end of 2020 was W2 D1 L2.
+Their record at the ground is now W2 D2 L3.

 EURO facts: France